 Kristen Rowe has bachelor’s degrees in both environmental engineering and international affairs from Lafayette College, and completed the Masters of Environmental Management (MEM) program at Duke University.
-Kristen has seven years of experience as an environmental consultant, focused on sustainability and air compliance.
+Kristen has ten years of experience as an environmental consultant, focused on sustainability and air compliance.
 Her air environmental experience includes CEMS data analysis in support of consent decree enforcement and work on a refinery TRI report.
 She has developed GHG reporting strategies for various industry sectors, and has led life cycle assessments and carbon footprints for a wide assortment of clients.
 The listing below captures some key aspects of those showcase projects where the results of Kristen’s work were the most valuable.

 Air Emissions – Consent Decree Enforcement (refinery) – Project manager and key resource for detailed data re-evaluation process for a refinery to define proper data exclusion, averaging and substitution by overlapping regulation and CD requirements.
 The resulting adjustments lowered the emissions estimate and associated penalties by 50%.

 Carbon Footprint – Business Unit (manufacturing company) – Project manager leading a facility-level carbon footprint that was aggregated to business sector level.
 This unique approach used SAP data for supply chain and various other sources to develop estimates for 11 of the 15 WRI carbon footprint impact categories.
 The results were presented at the Carbon Disclosure Project Spring 2013 workshop and to WRI and Energy Star audiences by the client.
 The project led to a deep dive into alternatives for the three major raw material contributors to the carbon footprint.